zepedaj/soleil/docs/source/content/modifiers.rst

 Available modifiers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The modifiers below can be used in different contexts.
-For convenience they are all included in the base :mod:`soleil` module and included automatically with ``from soleil import *``.
+For convenience they are all included in the base :mod:`soleil` module and included automatically with ``from soleil.solconf import * ``.

 .. rubric:: Modifers for class and module members